paranoid-software/elemental-cms/readme.md

 ## Work in progress

 - <a href="https://paranoid.software/en/elemental-cms/docs" target="_blank">Official documentation</a> construction
-- Media files management module test classes
+- Media files management on GCS module test classes
-- Static files management module test classes
+- Static files management on GCS module test classes
 - Pages management module review and refactor
-- paranoid.software landing page
 - Samples review and update

 ## To Do